ChainSafe/forest/.github/CHECKPOINT_ISSUE_TEMPLATE.md

 ---
 title: Create new snapshot checkpoints
-labels: Enhancement, "Priority: 3 - Medium"
+labels: ["Enhancement", "Priority: 3 - Medium"]
 ---

 Forest uses checkpoints to improve performance when loading a snapshot.
 Without checkpoints, the blockchain has to be fully traversed to verify we have the right genesis block.
 Checkpoints short-circuit this search and shave off tens of minutes in boot time.